 - Replacement of machinery in recreational areas

-Your HOA should have a master insurance policy to cover the costs of regular wear and tear or unforeseen damage.
+Your HOA should have a master insurance policy to cover the costs of regular wear and tear and unforeseen damage.
 This is separate from the reserve fund and can really come in handy when disasters or emergencies happen.
 With that said, it’s advisable to take out your own individual homeowner’s insurance policy just to be on the safe side.

 Your HOA fees also cover utilities like air conditioning, heating, water, lighting and electricity for common areas.
 Depending on how your community is set up, your fees may also cover utility expenses for individual units.

-Most HOA boards hire maintenance and janitorial staff permanently so they’re always available for maintenance tasks.
+Most HOA boards hire full-time maintenance and janitorial staff so they’re always available for maintenance tasks.
 As a result, part of the HOA fees you pay will go towards salaries and other personnel costs.

 However, all of this comes at a cost that is covered by the HOA fees.